JoseiPG1/JoseiPG1.github.io/_pages/about.md

 ## News

+### May - 2024

+- 05 - 2024 : I fork various repositories from the school **From Fundamental Physics to Data Analysis in Cosmology**, please feel free to explore each subject.
+The first file Cosmology from theory to data analysis are the lectures by W.G related to inflation theory.
+The second file Data driven cosmology, are the lectures dictated by J.M and teach us how to use neural networks and its application.
+The third file, from $\Lambda$CDM to early dark energy are the lectures from L.H.
+You can find all the information with its respective codes in the files

 ### April - 2024

-- 04 - 2025 : I've added my first notes on gravitational waves, with a brief introduction, linearized gravity, the Lorenz gauge and transverse-traceless gauge.
+- 04 - 2024 : I've added my first notes on gravitational waves, with a brief introduction, linearized gravity, the Lorenz gauge and transverse-traceless gauge.
 - 04 - 2024 : I was accepted at the school **From Fundamental Physics to Data Analysis in Cosmology** and also fully funded!!!.
 - 04 - 2024 : I've created a new topic related to Born-Infeld gravity in my research notes.
 I've uploaded my first notes on the calculation of the field equations of Born-Infeld gravity coupled with electromagnetism.
 - 04 - 2024 : New  preprint uploaded to arXiv [Cosmological Solutions in Polynomial Affine Gravity with Torsion](https://arxiv.org/abs/2404.11703)